Anne, Lady Kerr

-Anne Kerr, Lady Kerr (née Taggart, previously Robson; 1914 – 16 September 1997) was the second wife of Sir John Kerr, Governor-General of Australia (1974–1977).
+Anne, Lady Kerr (née Taggart, previously Robson; 1914 – 16 September 1997) was the second wife of Sir John Kerr, Governor-General of Australia (1974–1977).
 They were married in 1975 during his term of office, six months after the death of his first wife Alison.

 Biography

 Anne Dorothy Taggart was born in 1914.
 She was known as Nancy to her friends.
 She was an honours graduate from the University of Sydney.
 In 1935 she was awarded a French Government travelling scholarship and gained her Master of Arts from the Sorbonne, Paris.
 She appeared as an official French-English interpreter at more than 30 international conferences over ten years, including Colombo Plan meetings.
 On one occasion she interpreted for Jawaharlal Nehru at a United Nations human rights seminar in New Delhi.
 She was also fluent in German.

 In 1941 she married Hugh Walker Robson QC, a barrister, who was appointed to the bench in 1970.
 He was Judge of the New South Wales District Court and Chairman of the Court of Quarter Sessions.
 They had a son and a daughter.
 At one time he had made a bid for Liberal Party preselection for the federal seat of Warringah.

 In 1946 Anne Robson was appointed a fellow in Colonial Administration with the Australian School of Pacific Administration, where she first worked alongside John Kerr.

 She also acted as an interpreter for the Department of External Affairs for visiting French delegations.
 During 1963 she taught French at North Sydney Boys High School in Sydney.
 In 1966 she was the first Australian to become a member of the International Association of Conference Interpreters.

 Her marriage to Hugh Robson was dissolved in early 1975.
 It was reported that "strings had been pulled" to ensure her quick divorce from Robson and an avoidance of publicity.
 On 29 April 1975, in the Scots Kirk, Mosman, she married her old friend Sir John Kerr, by now the Governor-General, becoming the second Lady Kerr; Sir John was a widower, his first wife Alison having died aged 59 on 9 September 1974, two months after he took up the post at Yarralumla.